 TL;DR: High-Quality Squish

 VixSkin’s Johnny is a great replica of a penis.
 For around $100, you get a toy whose shaft feels pretty darn realistic in use (especially once it’s lubed up).
 And, though I love thrusting Johnny, its head doesn’t quite have the impact that a real cock head does on my G-spot.
 But that’s OK, because Johnny is still great to squish around while using a vibe.
 Plus, despite its larger size, Johnny is a comfortable ride; I like using it doggy-style especially because the back wall of my vag isn’t so picky about firmness.
-(And if I were able to take dildos as big as Johnny anally, then I’m sure it’d be a very pleasant match.)
+(If I was able to take dildos as big as Johnny anally, then I’m sure it’d be a very pleasant match.)

 The VixSkin Johnny is available in three flesh tones, or check out all the VixSkin options here.
 If you’d like more firmness, Johnny comes in purple and black single-density silicone too.

 I’d like to thank Vixen Creations for their great customer service, and for sending me this dildo in exchange for my honest review!

 - I like the foreskin-esque ridges on these toys and all, they’re just not realistic realistic—they’re stylized realism.